Plagiarism is when you use someone’s work or ideas as your own without citing your source or giving credit to the original source.

 Paraphrasing is used "to explain a concept or idea you have read in your own words without changing the author's original point" (LSBU Library and Learning Resources, 2022).

-Paraphrasing can help you avoid plagiarism by citing and referencing the sources properly where you get the information and ideas from.
+Paraphrasing can help you avoid plagiarism by properly citing and referencing the sources from which you get the information and ideas.

-Using citations, references and bibliography help you avoid plagiarism, which can show all the research you have done on the subject evidently.
-Citing, referencing and bibliography can also help your tutors to check:
+Using citations, references, and bibliographies helps you avoid plagiarism, which can clearly show all the research you have done on the subject.
+Citing, referencing, and bibliography can also help your tutors check:

 The Harvard referencing system is commonly used to reference sources in colleges and universities throughout the UK.
-The referneces list contains the full details of all sources you have used to write your assignments.
-Whereas bibliography includes the full details of all source you have read in preparation to write your assignments.
+The reference list contains the full details of all the sources you have used to write your assignments.
+Whereas a bibliography includes the full details of all the sources you have read in preparation to write your assignments.

 Author, Initials., (Year).
 Title (Italic).
 Edition.
 Place of publication: Name of Publisher.